 When Al Gore invited me to a closed-door meeting.
 When I saw Vice President Gore and Senator (Loren) Legarda, I felt surprised.
 But the meat of the meeting was my story – stories of my experience, survival, and the effect of the typhoon.
 For us in Tacloban, it’s not easy to share what we experienced.
 Trauma is still on our mind.
 This is maybe the most horrifying [thing to happen in] our lives.
 But I knew it would impact other people.

 What does being a Climate Reality Leader mean to you?

 Now, as a Climate Reality Leader, I can share my story and serve as an eye-opener for other people that climate change has a huge impact on society.

 What would you like to tell people who are inspired to take action after seeing your story in An Inconvenient Sequel: Truth to Power?
 What advice do you have?

 Listen to the people – people who have suffered the effects of climate change, people who can’t eat or drink due to drought, people who lost loved ones to typhoons.
 Listen to the people who lost their homes due to floods.
 This way, every one of us will realize that climate change is happing right now.
 And take action!
 Even in small ways, you have a big impact on humanity.

 Are you read to take action like John Leonard Chan?
-Become a Climate Reality Leader at our next training in Pittsburgh, Pennsylvania, October 17-19.
+Learn more about becoming a Climate Reality Leader.

 At the training, you’ll work with Vice President Gore and renowned climate scientists and communicators to learn about what’s happening to our planet and how you can use social media, powerful storytelling, and personal outreach to inspire audiences to take action.